May 9 Committee: Inception

-Following these events, the May 9 Committee was created by the GUD, the Front National de la Jeunesse and the Jeunesses Nationalistes Révolutionnaires to honor Deyzieu's death.
+Following these events, the C9M was created by the GUD, the Front National de la Jeunesse and the Jeunesses Nationalistes Révolutionnaires to honor Deyzieu's death.
 The C9M attempted to invade the Minister of the Interior's apartment, then invaded the Fun Radio offices with handguns and demanded Charles Pasqua's resignation on air.
-On May 16, at 7pm, the C9M organized a demonstration in Place Denfert-Rochereau with L'Œuvre française and the National Front.Seven activists were sentenced to two to three years' deprivation of civil rights for the invasion of the radio station.
+On 16 May at 19:00, the C9M organized a demonstration in Place Denfert-Rochereau with L'Œuvre française and the National Front.
+Seven activists were sentenced to two to three years' deprivation of civil rights for the invasion of the radio station.
 Marine Le Pen, Philippe Péninque and Jean-Pierre Emié defended these activists at their appeal trial.

 Organization

 The C9M is an informal group made up of several far-right movements, bringing together nationalists, neo-fascists and neo-Nazis at the turn of the 2020s.

-Following the 1994 events, the May 9 Committee has organized a commemorative march every May 9.
+Following the 1994 events, the C9M has organized a commemorative march every 9th of May.
 It takes the form of a torchlight procession from the Esplanade de l'Observatoire, near the Port-Royal station, to the Rue des Chartreux.

 In 2005, the rally was organized by the Bloc Identitaire.
 In 2009, Serge Ayoub took over the organization of the C9M.
 His Jeunesses Nationalistes Révolutionnaires took charge of the security detail.
 Following the dissolution of his organizations JNR and Third Way after the Clément Méric affair in 2013, Serge Ayoub stopped organizing these gatherings.

 In December 2017, the C9M was taken over by Social Bastion and Zouaves Paris, two organizations that emerged from the GUD after its dissolution.
 With Social Bastion disbanded in 2019, its satellite organizations took over the organization of the parade, alongside ZVP and L'Alvarium.
 In 2023, the C9M organization was taken over by Marc de Cacqueray-Valménier.
 That same year, after the parade in Paris, the rally continued in Saint-Cyr-l'École, where a neo-Nazi rock concert was held.

 Participants

-In 2007, the rally was reinforced by Paris Saint-Germain (PSG) supporters who came to commemorate, in addition to the death of Sébastien Deyzieu, the death of Julien Quemener, a supporter killed by a policeman after a match between PSG and Hapoel Tel Aviv.
+In 2007, the rally was reinforced by Paris Saint-Germain (PSG) football supporters who came to commemorate, in addition to the death of Sébastien Deyzieu, the death of Julien Quemener, a supporter killed by a policeman after a match between PSG and Hapoel Tel Aviv.